Fibroids And Frequent Urination

 Contact USA Fibroid Centers Today

-There is no need to suffer from frequent urination with fibroids any longer.
-Our interventional radiologists at USA Fibroid Centers are passionate about helping women live their lives to the fullest, without the constant worry of frequent urination.
-We also believe that women shouldn’t have to decide between continued urinary frequency and undergoing invasive surgery.
+There is no longer a need to suffer from frequent urination with fibroids.s.
+Our interventional radiologists at USA Fibroid Centers are passionate about helping women live their lives to the fullest without constantly worrying about fibroids and frequent urination.
+We also believe that women shouldn’t have to decide between continued urinary frequency and to undergo invasive surgery.
 Fortunately, you don’t need to make that choice.

-If you are concerned about the cost of fibroid treatment, we certainly understand.
+We certainly understand if you are concerned about the cost of fibroid treatment..
 Many women are pleasantly surprised to learn that Uterine Fibroid Embolization is usually covered by most major health insurance plans, including Medicare and Medicaid.
-To learn more about the details of your individual plan, please give us a call at 855.615.2555 and ask to speak with one of our insurance specialists.
+To learn more about the details of your individual plan, please call us at 855.615.2555 and ask to speak with one of our insurance specialists.

 During the current pandemic, we are following strict precautionary measures at all of our nationwide clinic locations to help avoid the spread of COVID-19.
 For your added safety and convenience, you may choose to request an initial telemedicine consultation.

-Whether you choose to visit us in person or online, contact us today to learn more about uterine fibroids and non-surgical fibroid treatment.
-You can also take our symptom quiz to figure out if you have uterine fibroids, frequent urination, or other fibroid symptoms.
+Whether you decide to visit us in person or online, contact us today to learn more about uterine fibroids and non-surgical fibroid treatment.